GuangYang98/e-Portfolio/README.md

 Hello!
 Here are some examples of my previous work.

 ## Software Quality Assurance (QA) Developer Intern at Shanghai ByteDance Technology Co., Ltd.
-This summer, I worked as a software quality assurance intern at Shanghai Bytedance Company.
-In the 5 months, I designed and built a continuous platform for automated testing in the large-scale system by Jenkins in JAVA.
+This summer, I worked as a software quality assurance intern at Shanghai Bytedance Company (which is famous for launching the TikTok and Douyin APP).
+In the 5 months, I designed and built a continuous platform for automated testing in the large-scale system by **Jenkins** in **JAVA**.
+The code can be found at [here](https://github.com/GuangYang98/testGuang).

-Expertly utilized tools to track bugs, I implemented and achieved 16 times accelerate automated test evaluation on 1,400,000 data by using multi-process in Python.
+Expertly utilized tools to track bugs, I implemented and achieved 16 times accelerate automated test evaluation on 1,400,000 data by using **multi-process in Python and MySQL**.
+I also used **Bash script** to facilitate my development.
 Various algorithms were tested by me in OCR text recognition, image recognition and data mining, reduced 5 times manpower in 3 systems.

 By the way ,I also collaborated with business and development team to prioritize assignments and manage risks/issues to ensure successful delivery with high quality.
+Finally, I successfully launched 6 public web services in total.

 <table>
     <tr>